MediaArea/MediaConch/download.md

 # Downloads

-## 15.08 Release Notes
+## 15.09 Release Notes

+### CLI

+Support of XSLT policies.
+Support of HTTP/HTTPS/FTP/FTPS URLs in input.

 ### CLI and GUI

-This release of MediaConch is a bug fixes release.
-Focused on the trace feature.
+Design of the report is changed (similar to MediaConchOnline).
+Examples of policies provided by default.
+Support of XSLT policies.
+Drag and drop of several files.
+MediaTrace UI.
+Save of MediaTrace output in XML format.
+Support of HTTP/HTTPS/FTP/FTPS URLs in input.

 ### Online

-[MediaConchOnline](https://mediaarea.net/MediaConchOnline/) features the ability to create an account; to create, import, and develop checker policies; and to validate files.
+[MediaConchOnline](https://mediaarea.net/MediaConchOnline/) features MediaTrace user interface and XSLT support.

 ### Historical Release Notes